big-due/TrimUI-Brick-Hardware-Testing/TrimUI Brick Current Consumption and Thermal Data.md

 - A 75% increase from maximum screen brightness would result in approximately a 43% reduction in battery life

 ### Thermal Behavior
 The thermal testing reveals that LED brightness settings can have a more significant impact on device temperature than gaming in some cases.
-With all LEDs at maximum, the device temperature increased by 9°C after 20 minutes - only slightly higher than running SUPA emulator with modest LED and screen brightness.
+With all LEDs at maximum, the device temperature increased by 9°C after 20 minutes - slightly higher than running SUPA emulator with modest LED and screen brightness.

 The TOP BAR LEDs are significant heat contributors, causing a 7.9°C temperature increase on their own at maximum brightness, compared to a 6.2°C increase from all other LEDs combined at maximum brightness.
 For comparison, running SUPA with LEDs off led to an increase of 6.3°C.